Setting Up User Action Auditing

 By default, objects are displayed as a tree.
 When the flat view is enabled, object types are not grouped by classes.

-To apply the specified settings of object types:
+To apply the specified object type settings:

 NOTE.
 If section parameters have been changed, an attempt to go to another section of the security manager or to close it displays a request to apply changed settings.